 “We lacked the sufficient skills needed to handle our information management systems, understanding its functionalities and mastering the software.
 We desperately needed RAIDH members to gain prowess in this area and that’s how pivotal the WACSI-OSIWA technology project was for our organisation,” Doudou Lou Goore Corinne, programmes staff at RAIDH said.

-In order to extend their reach and brand visibility, RAIDH needed to have a website that helps them to project their story to their audience.
+To extend their reach and brand visibility, RAIDH needed to have a website that helps them to project their story to their audience.
 Unable to raise the funds to acquire a functional website, they were ecstatic when they realised that the support from WACSI and OSIWA would enable them to develop an institutional website.

 “Our participation in the project was timely for the advancement of our organisation.
 Not only did we benefit from a seed funding that has helped us to get a website, but our skills have been strengthened,” Corinne happily exclaimed.